obsidianmd/obsidian-help/en/Licenses and payment/Education and non-profit discount.md

 ---
+aliases:
+- Student and non-profit discount
-alias: "Student and non-profit discount"
+- Licenses & Payment/Education and non-profit discount
 ---

 Obsidian currently offers two types of discounts: education and non-profit.
 They both give you 40% off our add-on services, including [[Introduction to Obsidian Sync|Obsidian Sync]] and [[Introduction to Obsidian Publish|Obsidian Publish]].